naftalic/ddmif/lp_and_simplex.md

 $$

 Therefore, we can use $d_1=16+4\cdot 6=40$, $d_2=2\cdot 16+3\cdot 6=50$, and $h=1360$ as the optimal coefficients and upper bound for the primal LP.
-The interpretation is that we solve for $\mathbf v$, the shadow prices of the primal, by constraining the shadow prices with the cost coefficients, $\mathbf c$.

 ```{code-cell}
 m = Model()